The 46 Best Gifts for Travelers, According to Travel Experts

 Buy now: $36, baggu.com

 With a brim diameter nearly two feet wide, these sun hats from Baggu are so large it’s hard not to make a statement wearing one at the pool.
-Thankfully, they fold down neatly into an included circular pouch, so you won’t have to wear it through the airport.
-Go ahead and purchase one for your friend who hides from the sun but basks in the glow of a little extra attention poolside.
-Available in more than a dozen fun patterns and colors.
+Thankfully, they fold down neatly into an included circular pouch for easy packing.
+Go ahead and purchase one for your friend who hides from the sun but basks in the glow of a little poolside attention.

 Courtesy of Sabah

 These lace-free unisex travel shoes—handmade in Gaziantep, Turkey—look as good poolside as they do at happy hour.
-Crafted out of leather and available in a rainbow of colors, the shoe’s slip-on design is also perfect for moving through airport security lines seamlessly.
-The sole is rubber for traction and durability, and the shape is roomy yet chic.
-(The only difference in the men’s and women’s sizing is the men’s are better suited for wider feet.)
+Crafted out of leather and available in a rainbow of colors, the slip-on shoe is also perfect for seamlessly moving through airport security lines.
+The sole is rubber for traction and durability, and the fit is roomy yet chic.
+(The only difference in the men’s and women’s sizing is the men’s are better suited for wider feet.
+They also come in children’s sizes!)
 The brand’s earthy tones go with everything, while the trendy patterns and bold colors photograph well.

 gray wool bootie

-Woolen slippers from Danish brand Glerups are key for staying cozy off the slopes.
+Woolen slippers from Danish brand Glerups are the key to staying cozy off the slopes.

 Courtesy of Glerups

-Made with grippy rubber bottoms and 100 percent natural wool felt uppers, Glerups are the ultimate travel footwear for moments when coziness is key whether it’s a red-eye flight or gathering around a fireplace for après-ski.
+These unisex slipper boots from Denmark are made with grippy rubber bottoms and 100 percent natural wool felt.
+Glerups are the ultimate travel footwear for moments when coziness is key, whether it’s a red-eye flight or gathering around a fireplace for après-ski.

 Bombas compression socks in navy blue and red